-27. (1) An agency shall cause written notice to be given to the applicant-

-- 15 (a) of its determination of his or her application; or - (b) if the application relates to a document that is not held by the agency-of the fact that the agency does not hold such a document.

-(2) Such a notice shall specify-

-- (a) the day on which the determination was made; and - (b) if the determination is to the effect that access to a document is to be given (whether immediately or subject to deferral)-the amount of any charge payable in respect of the giving of access; and - (c) if the determination is to the effect that the document is an exempt document and that access is to be given to a copy of the document - from which exempt matter has been deleted-the fact that the document is such a copy and the provision of Schedule 1 by virtue of which the document is an exempt document; and - (d) if the determination is to the effect that access to a document is to be given subject to deferral- - (i) the reason for the deferral; and - (ii) the day on which the agency expects the document to be published, presented or submitted as referred to in section 25 (a), (b) or (c); and - (e) if the determination is to the effect that access to a document is refused-the reason for the refusal; and - (f) the amount of any charge for dealing with the application, together with- - (i) a statement of any amount payable by the applicant; or - (ii) a statement of any amount refundable to the applicant, - in relation to the charge, having regard to the sum of any advance deposits paid in respect of the application, and
+- 20 28.
+(1) An agency shall cause written notice to be given to the applicant- - (a) of its determination of his or her application; or - (b) if the application relates to a document that is not held by the agency-of the fact that the agency does not hold such a document. - 25 (2) Such a notice shall specify- - (a) the day on which the determination was made; and - (b) if the determination is to the effect that access to a document is to be given (whether immediately or subject to deferral)-the amount of any charge payable in respect of the giving of access; and - 30 (c) if the determination is to the effect that the document is an exempt document and that access is to be given to a copy of the document from which exempt matter has been deleted-the fact that the document is such a copy and the provision of Schedule 1 by virtue of which the document is an exempt document; and - 35 (d) if the determination is to the effect that access to a document is to be given subject to deferral- - (i) the reason for the deferral; and - (ii) in the case of a deferral under section 26-the day on which the agency expects the document to be published, presented or submitted as referred to in that section; and

+- (e) if the determination is to the effect that access to a document is refused- - (i) the reasons for the refusal; and

-- (g) in the case of a determination referred to in paragraph (b), (c), (d), (e) or (f)- - (i) the name and designation of the officer by whom the determination was made; and - (ii) the rights of review and appeal conferred by this Act, and the rights of complaint conferred by the Ombudsman Act 1974, in relation to the determination; and - (iii) the procedures to be followed for the purpose of exercising those rights, - 10 and shall be accompanied by the amount of any refund referred to in paragraph (f) (ii).
+- (ii) the findings on any material questions of fact underlying those reasons, together with a reference to the sources of information on which those findings are based; and - (f) the amount of any charge for dealing with the application, together with- - (i) a statement of any amount payable by the applicant; or - (ii) a statement of any amount refundable to the applicant, in relation to the charge, having regard to the sum of any advance deposits paid in respect of the application; and - (g) in the case of a determination of an amount referred to in paragraph (b) or (f) or a determination referred to in paragraph (c), (d) or (e)- - (i) the name and designation of the officer by whom the determination was made: and - (ii) the rights of review and appeal, and the rights of complaint to the Ombudsman, conferred by this Act and the Ombudsman Act 1974 in relation to the determination; and - 20 (iii) the procedures to be followed for the purpose of exercising those rights, and shall be accompanied by the amount of any refund referred to in paragraph (f) (ii).

-(3) An agency is not required to include in a notice any matter that is of such a nature that its inclusion in a document would cause the document to be an exempt document.
+(3) An agency is not required to include in a notice any matter that is of such a nature that its inclusion in the notice would cause the notice to be an exempt document.

-15 Division to be read subject to Division 2
+Division to be read subject to Division 2

-28. This Division has effect subject to the provisions of Division 2.
+29. This Division has effect subject to the provisions of Division 2.